 Step 1.
 Person A (communicator role): Expresses what they are thinking and feeling using “I statements.”
 This person is trying to avoid attacking the other person but rather trying to express to Person B how they are thinking & feeling about the issue.

 Step 2.
 Person B (listener role): This person listens attentively and attempts to understand exactly how Person A is thinking and feeling.
 After listening without interruption, Person B repeats back they understood Person A to say.
 Use the language “What I think you said was…” or “What I heard you just say was…”

 Step 3.
 Person A (communicator role): You have two choices.
 If you feel that Person B understood what you said initially, say “Yes, that’s correct.
 You understood me.”
 If you feel that Person B misunderstood you, respectfully say “No, that’s not exactly it.”
 Then do your best to repeat what you said calmly and clearly.

 **Repeat steps 2 and 3 until Person A can say “Yes, that’s correct”**

 **Once Person A can say “Yes, that’s correct.
 You understood me.,” communicators then switch roles and repeat the process again.**

 As I’ve stated above, it’s important to think about the goals of communication.
 The goal should not necessarily be to change the other person’s mind.
-The goal for everyone involved should be to try to have the other participants feel like they were heard and understood.
+The goal for everyone involved should be to try to have the other participants feel like they were heard and understood as well as resolve the argument.
 If everyone involved is doing their best to make the others feel understood, I guarantee it’ll be a much better experience for everyone.

-Christopher J. Koniarczyk is a Licensed Professional Counselor and Licensed Addictions Counseling in Denver, CO.
-He is the owner of Christopher John Counseling, which specialized in family counseling.
+Christopher J. Koniarczyk is a Licensed Mental Health Counselor in Winston-Salem, NC.
+He is the owner of Christopher John Counseling, which specializes in family counseling.
 If you could use help with communication skills, click here to schedule a free in-person consultation.